 4. The Asian Pacific American Heritage Festival takes place each year during AAPI Heritage Month.

-At the beginning of 2022, the Federal Asian Pacific American Council (FAPAC)—which is a nonprofit, nonpartisan organization representing Asian Pacific Americans in the federal government—announced that this year's AAPI Heritage Month theme would be "Advancing Leaders Through Collaboration."
-This is a continuation of an overall four-year "Advancing Leaders" theme that began in 2021 with "Advancing Leaders Through Purpose-Driven Service" and will continue through 2024.
+At the beginning of 2023, the Federal Asian Pacific American Council (FAPAC)—which is a nonprofit, nonpartisan organization representing Asian Pacific Americans in the federal government—announced that 2023’s AAPI Heritage Month theme would be “Advancing Leaders Through Opportunity.”
+This is a continuation of an overall four-year “Advancing Leaders” theme that began in 2021 with “Advancing Leaders Through Purpose-Driven Service” and will continue through 2024.

-While that's one organization's theme, there are others throughout the country, too.
-At Indiana University, for example, the school is focusing on a theme of “Renew and Rebuild: Our Communities and Beyond,” which aims to explore "how groups might uplift one another during times when POC live with a heightened sense of 'otherness'."
-Then at Syracuse University, leaders decided on a theme of “Regrounding: Celebrating Our Identity,” in order to "share and celebrate the pride, strength and joy of the AAPI community in our history and national identity.”
+While that’s one organization's theme, there are others throughout the country, too.
+At Indiana University, as just one example, the school is focusing on a theme of “Radical Revelry and Mobilization: Affirming AAPI Stories and Experiences,” which aims to “address recent acts of racism and underscore the importance of the AAPI community in our history and national identity.”